-a.Every Committee member must be a director of the Company.
+a.
+Every Committee member must be a director of the Company.

-b.
-Every Committee member shall satisfy the independence, financial literacy, and other requirements imposed by applicable law and any applicable stock exchange listing requirements.
+b.Every Committee member shall satisfy the independence, financial literacy, and other requirements imposed by applicable law and any applicable stock exchange listing requirements.

-c.At least one member of the Committee shall satisfy the applicable financial-sophistication requirements and any other requirement for accounting or related financial management expertise required by applicable law and any applicable stock exchange listing requirements.
+c.At least one member of the Committee shall satisfy the applicable financial-sophistication requirements and any other requirement for accounting or related financial management expertise required by applicable law and any applicable stock exchange listing requirements; provided that each member of the Committee must be financially literate, as this term is defined under National Instrument 52-110 - Audit Committees.